-This can include objects that are intended to roll but also those that might not ordinarily roll except in cases when a control fails (build in redundant systems of protection).
+This can include objects that are intended to roll but also those that might not ordinarily roll except in cases when a control fails (this may be a good reminder to build in redundant systems of protection).

 Guarding, including secure barriers and pedestrian walkways, can be one type of control for this type of hazard.
 So can properly training workers of crushing hazards at your workplace and how to be safe while working near them.

 Dusts can create several different hazards and may create harm in different ways.
 For example, some dusts are respiratory hazards, such as friable asbestos dust or airborne crystalline silica dust.
 And, on the other hand, other dusts are combustible hazards, as in combustible dust.

 Controls include preventing dust creation, preventing dust accumulation, ventilation, the use of respirators, keeping dusts from ignition sources, and more.

 Our online combustible dusts course heightens awareness of some of these dust-related issues…